 The Colonial Revival garden surrounding the residence has been restored to its appearance from Alice’s residency, when it was designed by landscape architects Martha Brookes Hutcheson and Ellen Shipman.
 The garden is accessed via a wooden gate on Brattle Street.
 A path bisects a front lawn area, before arriving at a balustrade and grass terrace in front of the residence.
 An elaborate parterre garden is located behind the residence.

-Along with subdividing the estate, Longfellow’s children established an association to preserve the view from the house to the Charles River, creating Longfellow Park, the first park designed by Charles Eliot (1887).
+Along with subdividing the estate, Longfellow’s children established an association to preserve the view from the house to the Charles River, creating Longfellow Park, the first park designed by Charles Eliot (1887) and subsquently improved by the firm Pray, Hubbard & White (1910).
 It is managed by the City of Cambridge and the surrounding property owners, including Longfellow House – Washington’s Headquarters National Historic Site, the Church of Jesus Christ of Latter-day Saints, and the Friends Meeting at Cambridge.
 Longfellow National Historic Site was designated a National Historic Landmark in 1962 and listed in the National Register of Historic Places in 1966.